lorforlinux/docs.beagleboard.io/intro/contribution/how.rst

     Copy link and feedback button

 When you click on :fas:`message;pst-color-secondary` button, you will see the modal as shown in the image below.
-With this you can easily provide us ideas, feedback, and create issues directly on OpenBeagle directly from docs site.
+With this you can easily provide us ideas, feedback, and create issues directly on OpenBeagle from docs site.

 .. figure:: images/feedback-modal.png
     :align: center